n0lavar/cp_red_npc_generator/README.md

   --role {rockerboy,solo,netrunner,tech,medtech,media,exec,lawman,fixer,nomad,civilian}
                         An occupation the NPC is known by on The Street.
                         `civilian` means that this is just a regular human.
                         The role can determine the equipment and the direction of the NPC's skills.
 The default value is `solo`.
   --seed SEED           A number for a random engine.
 The same seed will
                         always give the same result when the other arguments are unchanged.
 The default is 0, which means "use unix epoch".
   --flat, --no-flat     If specified, don't use columns.
 Easier for editing
                         and copy-pasting, but takes much more space.
-  --log_level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}
+  --log-level {CRITICAL,FATAL,ERROR,WARN,WARNING,INFO,DEBUG,NOTSET}
                         Logging level.
 Default is INFO.
+  --use-borgware, --no-use-borgware
+                        If specified, allow borgware.
+Usually you don't want the regular mooks to use that cool stuff.
 ```

 ## Examples of input and output data